Demonic nightmares can be stopped

 John 10:10 ESV The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.

-For instance, if you think you might have received a prophetic dream, invite God to help you interpret the dream and use it for His glory.
-First, record the dream in a book and wait for the Holy Spirit to prompt you when the time has come to share them with the right people.
-Before you speak about or interpret any prophetic dream to anyone, remember to test if it builds up, encourages or consoles others.
-If it does not, withhold the message until God prompts you very clearly at least twice to speak it out and do so with great humility.
+For instance, if we think we may have received a prophetic dream, invite God to help us interpret the dream and use it for His glory.
+First, record the dream in a book and wait for the Holy Spirit to prompt us when the time has come to share them with the right people.
+Before we speak about or interpret any prophetic dream to anyone, remember to test if it builds up, encourages or consoles others.
+If it does not, withhold the message until God prompts us very clearly at least twice to speak it out and do so with great humility.
 At the same time, we need to beware spiritual pride.
 Each gift must be used to glorify God, not ourselves or other people.
 When our dreams used to be filled with dark nightmares in the past, our dreams can now be for His Light.

 Habakkuk 2:2-3 Then the Lord said to me, “Write my answer plainly on tablets, so that a runner can carry the correct message to others.
 This vision is for a future time.
 It describes the end, and it will be fulfilled.
 If it seems slow in coming, wait patiently, for it will surely take place.
 It will not be delayed.